-Like most other BIST approaches, our BIST synthesis tool operates on a gate-level netlist of the CUT.
+Like in most other BIST approaches, our BIST synthesis tool operates on a gate-level netlist of the CUT.
 Hence, the generation of the BIST hardware is done relatively late in the design process.
 An advantage of deterministic logic BIST is that no further modifications of the CUT are required at this point.
-This is in contrast to test point insertion, which implies modifications of the CUT and additional design steps to verify timing constraints which may be followed by another synthesis iteration in order to fix timing violations.
+This is in contrast to BIST schemes based on test point insertion, which imply modification of the CUT and additional design steps to verify timing constraints which may be followed by another synthesis iteration in order to fix timing violations.
 Hence, deterministic logic BIST has less impact on the design process than pseudo-random BIST schemes using test point insertion.